millanek/tutorials/EvolGen2022/README.md

 <p align="center"><img src="img/gante.png"></p>

-A dataset containing these species, but also six additional Neolamprologus species (for a total of 11) was used in the tutorials on [Species-Tree Inference with SNP Data](../species_tree_inference_with_snp_data/README.md) and [Divergence-Time Estimation with SNP Data](../divergence_time_estimation_with_snp_data/README.md).
+Here we use data with 10 Neolamprologus species (the clearly hybrid Neolamprologus cancellatus removed), to reassess the evidence for geneflow within this genus with the f4-ratio and f-branch statistics.
+The genetic data are in [`NC_031969.vcf.gz`](data/TanganyikaCichlids/NC_031969.vcf.gz).
+Start by reconstructing a species tree with PAUP\*, in the same way as you did for the simulated data above.

 **Question 7:** Are the trees you reconstructed in these exercises consistent with the relationships reported by Gante et al.?

-Here we use data with 10 Neolamprologus species (the clearly hybrid Neolamprologus cancellatus removed), to reassess the evidence for geneflow within this genus with the f4-ratio and f-branch statistics.
-The genetic data are in [`NC_031969.vcf.gz`](data/TanganyikaCichlids/NC_031969.vcf.gz), the file specifying sample->species relationships is [`NC_031969_sets.txt`](data/TanganyikaCichlids/NC_031969_sets.txt) and the tree topology hypothesis is in [`SNAPP_tree.txt`](data/TanganyikaCichlids/SNAPP_tree.txt).
+Next, we are going to assess the evidence for introgression.
+The file specifying sample->species relationships is [`NC_031969_sets.txt`](data/TanganyikaCichlids/NC_031969_sets.txt) and the tree topology hypothesis is in [`SNAPP_tree.txt`](data/TanganyikaCichlids/SNAPP_tree.txt).
 We run the analysis for all possible trios as follows:

 ```bash
 Dsuite Dtrios -c -t SNAPP_tree.txt NC_031969.vcf.gz NC_031969_sets.txt